Course

 Course Description

 GSWS 1102 introduces students to major contemporary issues in sexuality studies.
-We will explore sexualities in relation to current political, social, and philosophical debates.
+Students will explore sexualities in relation to current political, social, and philosophical debates.
 Students will examine sexualities via interdisciplinary texts and current media.
 Topics will include an overview of sexuality theories, health and sex, media representations, and intersectional approaches to gender and identity.

 Course Content